baruwaproject/baruwa2/docs/source/guide/user/personalize.rst

 Baruwa can manage email signatures / disclaimers that are added to messages that are sent outbound through it.
 Both HTML and Text signatures are supported.
 HTML signatures support a single embedded image.

+A WYSIWG Editor is used to setup the HTML signatures and it allows you to upload images that you can embed in your HTML signature.

 1. Go to the the ``Account`` page
 2. Click ``Add signature``